tictok/storefront-sticky-add-to-cart/readme.txt

 3. Done!

 == Frequently Asked Questions ==

-= I only see the add-to-cart bar on simple products, why? =

-Because grouped and variable products require additional input before they can be added to the cart reducing the effectiveness of this feature.
-I might look at including the variable product selectors in a future version.

 = I want to integrate with a theme other than Storefront, how do I do it? =